 - FICO credit score of between 500-579 for 10% down payment eligibility.

 - A debt-to-income ratio of 43% or lower.

 - FHA loans must be used to purchase the borrower’s primary residence.

 - The borrower must provide proof of employment and steady income.

-There are different types of FHA loans available for various real estate purchase types.
-Here is a list of FHA’s most popular single-family insured mortgage programs, with links to each for more information.
+Different types of FHA loans are available for various real estate purchase types.
+Here is a list of FHA’s most popular single-family insured mortgage programs, with links for more information.

 - Adjustable-Rate Mortgages

 - Disaster Victims Mortgages 203(h)